 - What value am I getting out of this card and is that enough to justify the fee?

-Many cards come with bonus categories, an anniversary bonus, lounge access, award discounts, and/or waived baggage fees.
+Many cards come with bonus categories, an anniversary bonus, lounge access, award discounts, a free night certificate, and/or waived baggage fees.
 When you consider these benefits (and many others), paying the fee may make sense for you.
 Or it may not.

 For example, American Express only allows the welcome bonus once per lifetime on each of their cards.
-It might be better to keep the card, take advantage of the card’s perks, and continue to build the age of your credit accounts and improve your credit score.
+It might be better to keep the card, take advantage of the card’s perks, and continue to build the age of your credit accounts which improves your credit score.

-Or maybe you have another American Express card in mind and need to close a card in order to qualify for another.
-Again, have a plan and do what’s right for you.
+Or maybe you have another American Express card in mind and need to close a card in order to qualify for a new card.
+It’s important to have a plan and do what’s right for you.

 Step 4- Which credit cards should you apply for?